flemosr/quantoxide/QUICKSTART_PROMPT.md

 - **Direct mode**: Custom update handling for integration into other UIs or LLM-friendly output (see `backtest_direct`, `sync_direct`, `live_direct` examples)

 **IMPORTANT:** Do NOT attempt to run TUI binaries (`*_tui`) directly.
 TUIs require interactive terminal control and will not work properly when run by an AI agent.
 Instead:
-- For TUI binaries: Implement them, then instruct me to run them
+- For TUI binaries: Implement them, then instruct the user to run them
 - For AI-driven automation: Use direct mode binaries which output to stdout

 ## Coding Guidelines